Ciclo Cycling Trip: Riding Your Bike Along Aurora's Pacific Coast

 Then we got back on our saddles and glided down on hill’s opposite side.
 I couldn’t really enjoy the glide down because I was just thinking that we’d have to climb it again on the way back.
 Once the gradient eased, I caught up with a small group of cyclists and we all shared the same feeling.
 Then again, that’d come much later.
 There was still much more to see!

 The herd of 61 riders thinned out after that hill.
-Everyone road at their own leisurely paces.
+Everyone rode at their own leisurely paces.
 At kilometer 40 I took another pitstop and refueled (read: bananas).
 I decided to continue on my own keeping in mind Patrick’s reminders: there will be Fondo Manila road signs; if the lanes disappear turn back; and if you’re unsure of the road, wait for the guides or turn back.

 Sometimes it’s easier to notice details when you get the space to be on your own.
 The Baler-Casiguran road tightly hugs the Sierra Madre mountain range.
 Houses along it are far and few in between.
 A number of vans were traveling too, perhaps ferrying tourists up and down beaches on Aurora’s coast.
 During the briefing, Patrick warned us of crossing dogs, but most I saw were just sleeping on the shoulder with their heads within the road line.
 It was cute but, was also concerning.